Delivery Supermarket Safe Shipping Guidelines

 Although Delivery Supermarket orders the bids in price order, it is important to remember that you are not obliged to choose the lowest bid.
 As in other areas of life, you may wish to pay a little more to derive some benefits that paying more may bring.
 These benefits could include using someone with a known and trusted brand, better review feedback, more apparent experience, a more suitable van, better equipment to keep your stuff undamaged, better communication skills, proper documentation, or just someone who makes you generally more comfortable.

 Use your common sense!
 Just because a transport provider has bid on your delivery, it doesn’t mean that he is a suitable choice for your delivery.
-You need to do some homework first to check any claims he’s making as to his identity, his location, his past performance, his experience, his equipment and vehicle availability, his integrity, his CRB status and so on.
+You need to do some homework first to check any claims he’s making as to his identity, his location, his past performance, his experience, his equipment and vehicle availability, his integrity, possibly even his DBS (criminal record) status and so on.

 Treat all requests for payment up front with scepticism.
 It’s not that this is out of the question, but it should be done in the context of having checked adequately that it’s a sensible move in the real world.
 Does it secure you a better price?
 Is it just a deposit of part of the bid price?
 Can you be sure you’ll be able to contact him to get it back if there’s a problem later?